asfaltboy/SublimeTestPlier/README.md

 ## Configuration

-By default the command we run is `py.test -k {selection} ${file}`, but you may customize the command in your `project.sublime-project` settings.
+By default the command we run is `py.test {filename}::{test_class}::{test_func} -k {selection} --doctest-modules -v`.
+Let us look at the arguments with more detail:

+- `--doctest-modules - ` if no UnitTest class/method given run module unittests
+- `-v                - ` verbose test output

+Placeholder arguments are optional, and will be cleanly removed where possible:

+- `{filename}      - ` test target file
+- `{test_class}    - ` test target class
+- `{test_func}     - ` test target function/method
+- `-k {selection}  - ` use selected text as pattern

+You may customize the command in your `project.sublime-project` settings.
 For example Django's test runner can be run like so:

 ```json
 {